GroupCaliber/GroupCaliber.github.io/README.md

 # GroupCaliber.github.io

 ## About
-Caliber is a project that utilizes image processing algorithms to determine the freshness of tomatoes.
+Caliber is a project that utilizes image processing methods to determine the freshness of tomatoes.